-BEIRUT – Residents fled a northern region on Tuesday where authorities said weekend clashes between armed men and government troops killed 120 security forces, fearing retaliation from a regime known for ruthlessly crushing dissent.
+BEIRUT – Syrians fled a tense northern region on Tuesday where authorities said weekend clashes between armed men and government troops killed 120 security forces, fearing retaliation from a regime known for ruthlessly crushing dissent.

 The government has vowed to respond "decisively" to the violence in Jisr al-Shughour, and a resident reached by The Associated Press Tuesday said people in the tense area had been fleeing for days.

 "People were struck by fear and panic after the government statements last night, it's clear they are preparing for a major massacre," he said.